WDI-SEA/express-pokedex/readme.md

 Your first step will be to create a SQL database for your application.
 Recall the process:

-1. Use `npm` to install the required modules for postgres and sequelize: `pg` and `sequelize`
+1. Use `npm` to install the required modules for postgres and sequelize: `pg` and `sequelize` ** DONE
-2. Make sure your Postgres server is running (check for the elephant).
+2. Make sure your Postgres server is running (check for the elephant). ** DONE
-3. Run `sequelize init` to initialize Sequelize.
+3. Run `sequelize init` to initialize Sequelize. ** DONE
 4. Update your newly created `config/config.json` file as we did in class.
-This means changing the credentials, updating the SQL flavor, and changing the database name to `pokedex`.
+This means changing the credentials, updating the SQL flavor, and changing the database name to `pokedex`.  ** DONE
-5. Run `createdb pokedex` to create your database inside of Postgres
+5. Run `createdb pokedex` to create your database inside of Postgres ** DONE

-#### Part 2: Create your Pokemon Model and Table
+#### Part 2: Create your Pokemon Model and Table  ** DONE

 Our data model needs only one attribute: `name`.